evidhai/docs-evidhai-com/pages/ollama Hello AI.md

+- #agentic_ai
+-
-- [[Python virtual environement]] We have seen how to create virtual python environment to isolate the environment -
+- [[Python virtual environment]] We have seen how to create virtual python environment to isolate the environment -
 - Install ollama on your system.
 Once installed get it running on terminal
 	- Also install python ollama package